Gulf Cooperation Council–United Kingdom Free Trade Agreement: Negotiations

-Following difficulties in securing the India–United Kingdom Free Trade Agreement, some British trade officials are increasingly pessimistic about the India deal and view a free trade agreement with the Gulf Cooperation Council as a more realistic deal which can be struck prior to the next election.
+Following difficulties in securing the India–United Kingdom Free Trade Agreement, as at 2024 some British trade officials were pessimistic about an India deal and viewed a free trade agreement with the Gulf Cooperation Council as a more realistic prospect given impending elections in India and the UK.

 On 14 May 2024, Saudi Arabia and the United Kingdom hosted a joint investment summit with more than 450 British business attendees, including representatives from HSBC and British Airways.
-On 18 December 2024, Douglas Alexander updated the House of Commons on the negotiations.
-On 20 March 2025, Keir Starmer discussed the trade deal, in a phone call with Mohammed bin Salman.
-On 26 April 2025, David Lammy visited Oman and Qatar to discuss progress with the negotiations.
+On 18 December 2024, the new Labour government's Minister, Douglas Alexander, updated the House of Commons on the negotiations.
+On 20 March 2025, Keir Starmer discussed the trade deal in a phone call with Mohammed bin Salman.
+On 26 April 2025, deputy prime minister David Lammy visited Oman and Qatar to discuss progress in the negotiations.
+The free trade agreement was signed on 20 May 2026, marking the first between a G7 member and the Gulf Cooperation Council.

 Controversy

-Chair of the All-Party Parliamentary Group on Democracy and Human Rights in the Gulf, Brendan O'Hara criticized the absence of human rights talks.
-Trade talks avoided discussions of events such as the murder of critical Saudi journalist Jamal Khashoggi, and the UAE's detention of British academic Matthew Hedges for alleged spying.
+In 2022, the Chair of the UK's All-Party Parliamentary Group on Democracy and Human Rights in the Gulf, Brendan O'Hara, criticized the lack of human rights talks taking place alongside the trade discussions.
+Trade negotiations had avoided discussions of events such as the murder of critical Saudi journalist Jamal Khashoggi, and the UAE's detention of British academic Matthew Hedges for alleged spying.